The 8 Biggest Mistakes Live Streamers Make (Update)

 First, a proper setup is essential.
 You risk low-quality streams, technically and visually, without one.

 The equipment involved will vary for everyone depending on the platforms they’re streaming on and their content.
-For example, if you’re an influencer with your biggest audience on Instagram, then all you need is your smartphone to take advantage of its camera and Instagram’s native encoding software.
+For example, if you’re an influencer with your biggest audience on Instagram, then all you need is your smartphone and Instagram’s native encoding software.

 On the other hand, if you stream well-produced live events or want to take your personal live streams to the next level, it pays to invest in the right equipment.
 Whichever you choose, you’ll need all of the following in some form or another: